 This area has spectacular views of the surrounding mountains and is a great place to recreate in the winter.
 Vail Pass Winter Recreation Area is open to motorized and non-motorized uses and requires that you purchase a day or season pass to enter the area.
-It is open from approximately November through May, snow conditions permitting.
+It is open from approximately November through May, snow conditions permitting (see our Winter Motor Vehicle Use Map for motorized over-snow dates).
 There are fee stations at all of the trailheads where you can purchase day or season passes.
 You can also purchase season passes at the Dillon Ranger District office.
 Maps are available at these locations and show users which routes are open to motorized and non-motorized travel.
 There are some groomed routes in this area.

 This is a multi-use recreation area.
 Please respect other users and always use Leave No Trace principles.

 Each year people get hurt or even die in the backcountry by not being prepared!
 Plan ahead and learn tips, techniques and strategies for avoiding winter hazards at our Winter and Backcountry Safety page.

 Vail Pass Rec Area Map and general information:

 *Visitors must understand and comply with area use restrictions – e.g. snowmobilers are not allowed to operate in non-motorized areas, shaded in blue on the trail map

 At a Glance

 |Current Conditions:||Parking is available at Vail Pass and four locations off Highway 24 near Camp Hale.
 Space is limited and lots fill quickly.|

 |Open Season:||Winter Over-the-Snow Travel Permitted: November 15 – May 20 (snow dependent) - Fees & Services begin: Sat after Thanksgiving through mid-April (snow dependent)|

 |Restrictions:||Designated motorized and non-motorized areas.
 See Winter Motor Vehicle Use Maps for motorized over-snow areas and dates.|